fsmosca/spsa/README.md

 Optimizer for game coefficients using the SPSA algorithm.
 Author: Stéphane Nicolet

+Major change from the main repo
+* The base engine now takes the parameter values of test engine before perturbation values are applied.

 ### A. Installation
 * On windows
   * Install python 3.8 from https://www.python.org/downloads/